- There are different types of vegetarian diets.

 Is it possible to be a vegetarian and be unhealthy?

 It’s important to remember that while vegetarian diets can have health benefits, it is also possible to be missing out on important nutrients as a vegetarian or vegan.
-For example, a diet that consists of grilled cheese, pizza, pasta and candy is technically vegetarian, but will not include all of the nutrients that your body needs.
-Similarly, if someone only eats fruits and vegetables, they will not be getting enough protein.
+For example, a diet that consists of mostly grilled cheese, pizza, pasta and candy is technically vegetarian, but will not include all of the nutrients that your body needs.
+Similarly, if someone only eats fruits and vegetables, they will not be getting enough protein, carbohydrate or fat.
 In order to get all of the great vitamins and nutrients listed above, make sure to incorporate fruits, vegetables, whole grains and plant-based protein sources such as beans, tofu or nuts into your diet.
 Be mindful of meat or dairy “substitutions” because some substitutes may not be nutritionally equivalent to meat and dairy.
-To ensure you are being healthy as a vegetarian, be sure you are eating a variety of foods.
+Also consider the fact that to make a “fake” food (such as vegan hot dogs) there may be a long list of unnatural ingredients in order to mimic the taste and texture, which can contribute to the food being “processed”.
+To ensure you are being healthy as a vegetarian, be sure you are eating a variety of foods with a focus on “whole” vs “processed” foods.

 How can I reassure my parents that I can still be healthy while following a vegetarian diet?